 For most of us it is very hard to imagine how we are likely to feel when faced with a serious and potentially fatal illness or injury.
 It is perhaps only human nature to prefer to wait until the crisis is upon us and then communicate our intentions to the nurses and doctors providing our care.
 Unfortunately, there are many scenarios that can interfere with one’s ability to communicate.
 For example, it is very difficult to tell a doctor your treatment decision while on a ventilator (mechanical breathing apparatus) or when unconscious.
 Fortunately, there are legal solutions to this problem.
 Among these legal solutions are:

 Advance directives are written legal documents that state your wishes if you can no longer speak for yourself.
 With these documents in place, medical personnel and loved ones don’t have to guess what you would prefer or make decisions you would not want for yourself.
-Since advance directives cannot predict every clinical scenario you may be part of in the future, also choosing a healthcare proxy is recommended.
+Advance directives often include:

-A healthcare proxy names someone to make medical decisions for you when you are not able to make such decisions.
+A healthcare proxy, also called power of attorney for health care, is someone you choose to make medical decisions for you when you are not able to make such decisions.
 This person should be someone you trust, who knows what treatments you would want or would reject, and who will respect these preferences.
-Your proxy does not have to receive specific instructions from you and can make decisions as if they were in your situation, but conscious and able to communicate.
+Your proxy does not have to receive specific instructions from you to make decisions.
+It is important for them to know you well and spend considerable time discussing your philosophies, expectations, and values.
+Combining a living will with a designated proxy is a particularly smart way to prepare for your end-of-life care.

 A living will states your requests regarding life-sustaining medical treatment (for example, a feeding tube, breathing tube, or surgery) and is only effective if you are unable to communicate.
 These instructions for treatment or refusal of treatment can be made as broad or specific as you wish.
 For example, you can ask that your life be prolonged as long as possible whatever your state of consciousness, or you can state that you do not want extraordinary treatment to maintain life if as a result you will need constant care or not have an existence that seems of adequate quality to you.
 You can also address specific circumstances that commonly arise at the end of life (dementia, trauma, or coma).

 No one wants to think about the unpleasantness of life-support: whether its end result is to prolong our lives or to prolong our deaths.
 But when life support no longer offers hope of quality living, decisions must be made.
 No one can make such decisions better than you.
-Choose your options while you can speak for yourself.
+Advanced decisions can reduce stress on your and your family and gives you the chance to choose your options while you can speak for yourself.

 Center for Healthcare Decisions